Course details

 Students will learn how to:

-- demonstrate self-management of day to day living situations.
+• demonstrate self-management of day to day living in everyday or community situation.

-- apply problem-solving strategies to resolve day to day issues.
+• apply problem-solving techniques to resolve day to day issues.

 Programme specific information

-- Graduates will be able to self-manage participation in social, cultural, family/whanau and community contexts, with supervision and/or be encouraged to seek further skills and knowledge to improve their educational and employment pathway.
+• Graduates will be able to self-manage and participate in social, cultural, family/whanau and community contexts, with support.

-- This qualification allows the Aotearoa New Zealand community, employers and educational institutions to re cognise the graduate’s potential to enhance their participation in the community, as a contributing citizen.
+• This qualification allows the Aotearoa New Zealand community to recognise the graduate’s potential to enhance their participation in the community, as a contributing citizen.

 Further Study Options

-This qualification may lead to New Zealand Certificate in Foundation Skills (Level 1) or other qualifications on the New Zealand Qualifications Framework at levels one and two.
+This qualification may lead to the New Zealand Certificate in Foundation Skills (Level 1), the New Zealand Certificate in Skills for Learning and Working, for Supported Learners (Level 1), or other qualifications on the New Zealand Qualifications Framework at levels one or two.

 Additional expenses